The Guide to Getting a Free Government Cell Phone Service While Having Section 8 Housing

 #2: Provide Your Current Address

 The address you give on your Lifeline application must be your current place of residence.
-This is to ensure your contact information is verified and you receive the cell phone at the proper residence.
-Also note that Lifeline service and free government cell phones are non-transferable.
+This is to ensure your contact information is verified and you receive cell phone service at the proper residence.
+Also note that Lifeline service is non-transferable.

 #3: Use Your Phone Once Per Month